simcript/pano/README.md

 php -S localhost:8000 -t public
 ```

-Open `http://localhost:8000` in your browser — you should see the **"It works!"**
+Open `http://localhost:8000` in your browser — you should see the welcome page.
-welcome page.
 The skeleton is alive.

 ---